Josh Tudela

-Joshua Tudela (born March 13, 1984) is a former professional soccer player and manager.
+Joshua Tudela (born March 13, 1984) is an American former professional soccer player and manager.

 Life and career

 Early life and youth career

 Tudela was born in Evansville, Indiana.
 He began his playing career with the Evansville Flame under the administration of his father Fernando and Pedro Millan.
 Tudela attended North High School played with on the North Huskies high school soccer team.
 He was named MVP, Best Offensive Player and Most Dedicated Player on his high school team as a junior and senior.
 Tudela led the Southern Indiana Athletic Conference in scoring as a senior, scoring 31 goals and 14 assists, and finished his high school career with 80 goals and 62 assists.

 In 2003, Tudela made his college debut for the Indiana Hoosiers, appearing in 22 matches while making 15 starts.
 He was named to the College Cup All-Tournament team as Indiana won the 2003 NCAA Championship, and finished the season with one goal and five assists.
 In 2004, he played in and started all 24 games for Indiana as the Hoosiers won their second consecutive national championship.
 He was fourth on the team with five assists, three of which came on game-winning goals.
 He scored his only goal of the year in the NCAA Tournament Third Round victory over the Boston Eagles.

 In 2005, he earned Second Team All-Big Ten honors after finishing the year with seven goals and five assists.
 He had his first career multi-goal game in a 2–0 win over the Louisville Cardinals and was joined on at IU by his brother Jacob who was a redshirt freshman in 2005.
 In 2006, he was named Big Ten Player of the Year and to the NSCAA All-American Third Team after scoring three goals and adding two assists in 22 games.
 He started all 22 of IU's contests and was one of the team's captains.
 He finished his career with 11 goals and 17 assists while helping the Hoosiers reach the second round of the NCAA Tournament all four years.